Harworth

 - RAF Bircotes was built within the South Yorkshire border on land that had formerly been part of Nottinghamshire.
 The airfield opened in late 1941.
 The field closed in 1948.

 There are eleven names listed on the Harworth War Memorial.
-To see the list, go to the Nottinghamshire Gov. site.
+This list is from the Nottinghamshire Gov. site.

 - This place was an ancient parish in Nottinghamshire and became a modern Civil Parish when those were established.